bogen85/fpc-defer/README.md

 ## Notes

 - The `.anchor` method must be used to make sure the deferred code is not called too early.
+  - In and of itself, the `.anchor` method does nothing.
+  - The `.anchor` method is an empty placeholder.
 - It needs to be placed either:
   - At the end of scope it is intended to be used in.
   - At the earliest point the deferred code can be called.